OSGConnect/connectbook/intro/overview.md

 [title]: - "Overview"

-## OSG Quick Connect
+## OSG Managed Services

 There are two main ways to provide computing resources to the OSG.
-The first method, which is appropriate for smaller sites or those that cannot devote effort to deploy and operate the OSG software stack, is called **OSG Quick Connect**.
+The first method, which is appropriate for smaller sites or those with limited effort to deploy and operate the OSG software stack, is called the  **OSG Managed Service**.
 Here the access is provided through an ssh account to the cluster, much like a normal user account.
 Jobs from the OSG virtual organization are delivered from a factory service provided by the OSG Connect system.
 Once commissioned, very little manpower is